Toolbox for Travel Agents and Tour Operators

 TourCert provides certification and awards the TourCert label for sustainability and corporate responsibility in tourism, including travel agents and tour operators.
 Similarly to Travelife, TourCert offers an entry-level award programme called TourCert Check, which serves to familiarise tour operators and travel agents globally with internationally recognised standards and prove a basic commitment to sustainability.
 The TourCert system is based on international quality and environmental management standards according to ISO and EMAS, and is oriented on the international regulations of the Global Sustainable Tourism Council (GSTC).

 CARMACAL is an application that allows tour operators to measure and manage every carbon footprint aspect of their products in detail.
 The carbon footprint of flights is specified up to the level of airline and type of plane, for all scheduled flights available.
 CARMACAL differentiates the footprint for 25 modes of transport, 21 emission-intensive activities, and gives exact distance calculations.
-Accommodation carbon footprints are calculated on an individual basis for some 1.000.000 accommodations worldwide.
+Accommodation carbon footprints are calculated on an individual basis for some 550.000 accommodations worldwide.
 For other accommodations, 20 different types with individual emission factors are available.
+Further details are available here.

 Plastic in Tourism